NU-Digital-Cultures/Trout/Project Management/MeetingLog.md

 - Following evaluation of our presentation, we created an updated to do list which is also in this folder
 <br>

+## Meeting 11 - 29/04/24 @ 2pm in Costa on St Mary's Place
+- Regrouped with team member who missed last week
+- Discussed how the presentation went last week
+-